stfc/docker-and-gh-actions-for-ml/README.md

 ## Deploying

-To deploy updates, simply push to the `main` branch - the deployment will automatically be handled by Netlify.
+To deploy updates, simply push to the `site` branch - the deployment will automatically be handled by Netlify.